The Little Ghost Godfrey

-Little Ghost Laban (Lilla spöket Laban [Laban the Little Spook]) or "the ghost who wouldn't haunt", is a Swedish children's book character created by Inger and Lasse Sandberg from Karlstad, Sweden.
+Little Ghost Laban (Lilla spöket Laban [Laban the Little Spook]) or "the ghost who wouldn't haunt", is a Swedish children's book character created by Inger and Lasse Sandberg from Karlstad Municipality.
 The books revolve around the boy ghost Laban and his family, the Father ghost, the Mother ghost and Laban's sister Labolina.
 The first book about Laban was published in 1965.

 Background

 Laban is a friendly character who does not want to haunt and scare people, and who lives in the basement of the castle "Gomorronsol" where he is friends with the youngest prince.
 The setting is domestic and shows the everyday life of the characters.
 The characters were created to help the creators' son Nicklas get over his fear of ghosts as a child.

 Other characters created by the authors include The Thumb and Little Anna.